craftr-build/craftr-build-4.x/README.md

 ### Examples

 Craftr ships with support for various programming languages out of the box.
-If you miss a feature for your language, let me know!
+Note that the support for some languages is still very basic.
+If you miss a feature, let me know!

 #### C#